Tommys7/Tommys7/README.md

 ## Projects

-Here you can find some of the projects I've worked on.
+[Here]([https://pages.github.com/](https://github.com/Tommys7?tab=repositories)) you can find some of the projects I've worked on during my courses.
 I love challenging problems and implementing efficient solutions.
-My projects range from web sites using HTML/CSS to web applications in React.js.